ZoneMinder/zoneminder/README.txt

    and  the lower the value you set the less close the  actual FPS  may approach it especially on shared devices where  it can  be  difficult  to synchronise two  or  more  different capture  rates precisely.
-There is a global  configuration option  that allows you to turn this limiting  off  in  the event of an alarm.
+This option controls the  maximum FPS in the circumstance where no alarm is occurring only.

+   Alarm Maximum FPS - If you have specified a Maximum FPS  it may  be  that you don't want this limitation to apply  when your  monitor  is  recording motion or  other  event.
+This setting  allows you to override the Maximum  FPS  value  if this  circumstance occurs.
+As with the Maximum FPS  setting leaving  this blank implies no limit so if you have  set  a maximum  fps  in  the previous option then  when  an  alarm occurs  this  limit would be ignored and  ZoneMinder  would capture as fast as possible for the duration of the  alarm, returning  to  the  limited  value  after  the  alarm   has concluded.
+Equally  you could set this  to  the  same,  or higher  (or  even lower) value than Maximum  FPS  for  more precise  control over the capture rate in the event  of  an alarm.

    Reference  Image  Blend  %ge  -  Each  analysed  image   in ZoneMinder is a composite of previous images and is  formed